teraphone/peachone/README.md

 ## /v1/subscritpions
 /resolve
 - POST: exchange purchase token for subscription information

+/activate
+- POST: send a subscriptionId to activate

+/users
+- GET: returns a list of TenantUsers and their subscriptions

 # Docker Image
 ## Build & Push Docker Image